vatpac-technology/pilot-procedures/docs/airspace/cta.md

 ## Controlled Aerodromes
 - Class C
 - Class D
+    - quirks (clearance to takeoff = clearance to operate in or leave CTR)
 - Class D Metro
+    - quirks (clearance to takeoff = clearance to operate in or leave CTR)

 ## Pilot Tracking/Level Requests
 - Amended levels
 - Weather (and other) deviations
 - Tracking for different waypoints
 - Requests for airwork or to operate in a certain area
+- Links to radio section

 ## ATC Instructions & Sequencing
 - Timeframe to comply with change of level and heading instructions